 Use our online form to report regular pavement parking or call us on 0345 155 1004.

 We need more information about pavement parking in Devon.
-We will use this to get a clear picture of the issue and to help us plan solutions, such as changing the routes of traffic wardens to cover problem areas, or deciding whether the road needs double yellow lines.
+We will use this to get a clear picture of the issue and to help us plan solutions, such as changing the routes of Civil Enforcement Officers if they are able to enforce, or deciding whether the road needs double yellow lines.

 This data is for long-term planning.
 We can’t respond to any immediate issues and we can’t help in an emergency.
 If pavement parking is causing a wilful obstruction or there is danger phone the police on 101.